-2.1.4.
-Percentage of clinical programs that assess OHSU Graduation Core Competency #7 - Teamwork.
+- 2.1.4.
+Percentage of BS or higher clinical non-residency programs that assess OHSU Graduation Core Competency #7 - Teamwork.

 Objective 3.1: Promote research career development to provide a "career ready" biomedical science workforce.

-By measuring the number of submissions as well as the success rate of K Awards as a percentage of awarded versus submitted, OHSU can compare its achievements on a national scale.
+Rationale: By measuring the number of submissions as well as the success rate of K Awards as a percentage of awarded versus submitted, OHSU can compare its achievements on a national scale.
 Through the Master of Clinical Research (MCR) and Human Investigations Program (HIP), OHSU supports clinicians and scientists preparing to conduct research.
 By monitoring the number of degrees and certificates awarded in the MCR and HIP, the institution demonstrates the importance of research preparation to the organization.
-OHSU uses the National Science Foundation (NSF) Survey of Earned Doctorates as an independent resource for obtaining data regarding post-graduation plans of its research doctorate recipients.
+OHSU uses a school survey for obtaining data regarding post-graduation plans of its research doctorate recipients.
 This instrument is administered immediately upon graduation and surveys whether graduates have already secured employment or post-doctoral studies.
 These indicators are accessible and meaningful for determining OHSU's impact on the development of a workforce with clinical and translational research competencies.

 Objective 4.2: Champion innovation in public health practice through leadership in academic research and health policy.